Hooroo Jackson

 It was us.

-The purest artists with absolutely nothing to gain, and everything to lose.
-Who faced ridicule, professional blowback, embarrassment, around the clock.
+We faced ridicule, professional blowback, embarrassment, around the clock.

 It only made us more intent.

-And I have absolute faith in the tidal wave of creativity waiting to burst forth from billions of untapped minds in the new machine cinema.
+Despite all this, I have absolute faith in the tidal wave of creativity waiting to burst forth from billions of untapped minds in the new machine cinema.

 Call me naive–I’ve been criticized for saying this–but I believe we’re standing on the shore of an ocean of human imagination about to break free.